NicolasRochaPacheco/kiwibot_project/docs/homework.md

 8. **[+5%/5.0]**: Add the `DELETE_BUILD` argument to the `startRobotics.sh` file (check line 61).
 Options : `--delete-build / -d`.
 Example: `startRobotics.sh -d 1` will delete the previous generated install, build, and log folders.
 Use 0 as default value.
 9. **[+5%/5.0]**: use `Valgrind` to analyses the `speed_controller` executable.
 [How to use it](./valgrind_usage.md).
 Why use `Valgrind`?
 10. **[+15%/5.0]**: The plotter node graph just until 10000 in the X axis, look for a way to dynamically change this value whilst the data is coming.
 Also, the lower limit (0) should change and keep a distance of 500 for the upper limit.
+  * Changed from data indexes to timestamps (thinking of the scope of the point to be dynamic axes instead of indexes) and adjusted axes to be dynamically plotted.
+Error and RPM data had timestamps in their messages (`TwistStamped`) while CMD data lacked timestamps.
+Used system time instead.
+Thought of changing CMD message type to stamped version but it conflicted from basic points.
+Another option would be creating a custom message that included the header and two twist message instances.
+RPMs timestamps are different since they come from the rosbag.
+This situation creates a mismatch between the LIN and ANG graphs against the RPMs graph.
+If clock comes from the same source, graphs might be aligned (hopefully).

 11. **[Max. +10%/5.0]**: Beauty the plotter.
 The best will get 10%, second one 5%.
 Reference Image:
+  * Changed the layout from "horizontal" to "vertical" to improve graphs' visibility.
+Change color palette to neon palette inspired on KiwiBot webpage.
+Used dark background to allow for multiple colors in graph.
+Added dashed lines to error lines to improve visibility of command lines.

   <p align="center">
   <img height="400" src="https://user-images.githubusercontent.com/39452483/170590011-0220a4be-60fb-4754-bfb1-0b76c1e4b33a.png">